-I remembered those words on being told of the risk I was running in accusing Mr. bin Laden of this crime without proper documentation.
-After a polite but pointed conversation with my editor's editor, the column's reference to Osama bin Laden was retained.
+After a polite if pointed conversation with my editor's editor, the column's reference to Osama bin Laden was retained.

-Still, it would have been a consummation devoutly to be wished if Mr. bin Laden had shown up in this country to file suit for libel.
-What a pleasure it would have been to meet him, complete with a welcoming committee from the CIA, FBI and 101st Airborne, and maybe even get a chance to interrogate him- excuse me, interview him -en route to Guantanamo.
+Still, it would have been a consummation devoutly to be wished if Mr. Bin Laden had indeed shown up to file suit for libel.
+What a pleasure it would have been to meet him, complete with a welcoming committee from the CIA, FBI, and 101st Airborne, and maybe even get a chance to interrogate him--excuse me, interview him--en route to Guantanamo.